cjweeks/tensorflow-cmake/README.md

 which is commonly `<PROJECT_ROOT>/cmake/Modules`.

 ### Eigen: Installing Locally
-Execute the `eigen.sh` script as follows: `sudo eigen.sh install <tensorflow-root> [<install-dir> <download-dir>]`.
+Execute the `eigen.sh` script as follows: `sudo ./eigen.sh install <tensorflow-source-dir> [<install-dir> <download-dir>]`.
 The `install` command specifies that Eigen is to be installed to a directory.
-The `<tensorflow-root>` argument should be the root of the TensorFlow repository.
+The `<tensorflow-source-dir>` argument should be the root of the TensorFlow repository.
 The optional `<install-dir>` argument allows you to specify the installation directory;
 this defaults to `/usr/local` but may be changed to avoid other versions.
-The `<download-dir` argument specifies the directory where Eigen will be download and extracted; this defaults to the current directory.
+The `<download-dir>` argument specifies the directory where Eigen will be download and extracted; this defaults to the current directory.

-To generate the needed CMake files for your project, execute the script as follows: `eigen.sh generate installed <tensorflow-root> [<cmake-dir> <install-dir>]`.
+To generate the needed CMake files for your project, execute the script as follows: `./eigen.sh generate installed <tensorflow-source-dir> [<cmake-dir> <install-dir>]`.
 The `generate` command specifies that the required CMake files are to be generated and placed in `<cmake-dir>` (this defaults to the current directory, but generally should your CMake modules directory).
 The optional `<install-dir>` argument specifies the directory Protobuf is installed to.
 This defaults to `/usr/local` and should directly correspond to the install directory specified when installing above.
 Two files will be copied to the specified directory: `FindEigen.cmake` and `Eigen_VERSION.cmake`.
 Add the following to your `CMakeLists.txt`: